-Cruiser Warfare (Final Edition):
+Cruiser Warfare (Second Edition):

-The game always played well; it’s very different from any other Great War at Sea game with more emphasis on the “game” part than most.
-It’s the game with which I’d most recommend using the Basic Combat rules (the line-em-up-and-shoot rules that no one ever uses) to speed play.
-With no plotting by the Allied player, and only a few fleets under Central Powers command, this game is going to move much faster than the usual Great War at Sea contest and you’ll have an easier time luring the unwary into playing it with you again and again.
+The game plays very differently than any other Great War at Sea game, with more emphasis on the “game” part than most.
+It’s the game with which I’d most recommend using the Basic Combat rules (the line-’em-up-and-shoot rules that no one ever uses) to speed play.
+With no plotting by the Allied player, and only a few fleets under Central Powers command, the game moves much faster than the usual Great War at Sea contest and you’ll have an easier time luring the unwary into playing it with you again and again.
 Fuel use, for example, is much simpler than in the standard rules.
 Since coal – its use and the quest to obtain more – is such a driving force in this game, much more so than in the others, the rules themselves need to be very straightforward.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
-A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects; people are saying that some of them are actually good.
+A Fulbright Scholar and NASA Journalist in Space finalist, he has published a great many books, games and articles on historical subjects; people are saying that some of them are actually good.

 He lives in Birmingham, Alabama with his wife, three children and new puppy.
 He will never forget his Iron Dog, Leopold.

 Want to keep Daily Content free of third-party ads?
 You can send us some love (and cash) through this link right here.